sergiye/MusicBeeTheme/readme.md

 ## Conclusion
-Initially, I did this theme theme for myself and as an experiment and did not really count on any result, but now I hope that I have enough time and energy to support and develop it.
+Initially, I did this themes for myself and as an experiment and did not really count on any result, but now I hope that I have enough time and energy to support and develop it.

 Thank you for installing and have a nice day!